tungli/F5170-python/4_Data/README.md

 >  [This script](https://github.com/tungli/F5170-python/blob/master/4_Data/data_plot.py) takes the data in `csk[1-3].dat` and plots them.
 >  * Run the script with the data in the same directory
 >  * You can see that the magnitudes are too different and the plot is not very practical.
 Your task is to modify it so that:
->    1. The electron energy is expressed in electrovolts (eV).
+>    1. The electron energy is expressed in electronvolts (eV).
 >    2. The y-axis scale is logarithmic
 >
 >  The logarithmic plot should look similar to this: